-Toni Morrison turned to the Seattle Civil Rights and Labor History Project when researchinng her latest novel, Home, about a Korean War veteran who spends time in a Seattle hospital then returns to his native Georgia.
-She is one of more than two million people who have visited the pages of the PNW Labor and Civil Rights Projects.
-Below are some of the articles, reviews, radio, and TV programs about the project.
+Toni Morrison turned to the Seattle Civil Rights & Labor History Project when researching her novel, Home, about a Korean War veteran who spends time in a Seattle hospital then returns to his native Georgia.
+She has had lots of company.
+Since 2007, this and related projects in the Civil Rights and Labor History Consortium have logged more than 8.5 million page views.
+Below are some of the articles, reviews, radio, and TV programs about SCR&LHP.

 “Seattle’s Ugly Past: Segregation in Our Neighborhoods”